sam-hosseini/freelancing-in-finland/README.md

 your company will come to life by getting a company ID (Y-tunnus) from Business Information System.
 * Similarly, in the same way that you update your personal information like your address after you move apartments in Finnish Digital Agency, you'll update your company's information in Business Information System if there are changes.
-* Business Information System is also the **single place** in which you can communicate with and join/exit various registries by Tax Administraion (Vero) and Finnish Patent and Registration Office (PRH).
+* Business Information System is also the **single place** in which you can communicate with and join/exit various registries by Tax Administration (Vero) and Finnish Patent and Registration Office (PRH).
-  * Tax Administraion maintains:
+  * Tax Administration maintains:
     * Prepayment register (Ennakkoperintärekisteri), which allows your company to take care of its own taxes.
     * VAT register (Arvonlisäverovelvollisuus), which allows your company to report VAT related matters.
     * Employer register (Työnantajarekisteri), which allows your company to report employee-related matters.